Table of Contents

 Update #12 Regarding Upgrade

-I received few emails asking for whether they should upgrade to iOS 5 upon release.
+I received a few emails asking for whether they should upgrade to iOS 5 upon release.
 So, I thought of sharing my view here.
 Latest GM build looks stable.

-- If you’re on official carrier (and plans to be there for 1 year) or if you’re using factory unlocked iPhone then you can enjoy this new iOS update immediately on release.
+- If you’re on an official carrier (and plans to be there for 1 year) or if you’re using factory unlocked iPhone then you can enjoy this new iOS update immediately on release.

 - But, if you plan to change your carrier or sell your iPhone on eBay or is using ultrasn0w unlocked iPhone then do not upgrade to iOS 5.
 Not even by a mistake.
 I will update again when it is the right time.